Serenqqa/ad-network-sdk-documentation-android/android_en.md

 ## Advertisements upload <a name="manual_load"></a>

-SDK is prepared for loading and showing of the advertisements.
-After a successful response is received, the advertisement is loaded into the cache.
+SDK is prepared for loading and showing advertisements.
+After a valid response is successfully received, the advertisement is loaded into the cache.

 #### Ad types